spiresystems/pgadmin-presentation/notes.md

     * Loading and saving queries
     * Recalling previously run queries
     * Executing only part of a query
+* pgAdmin contains a utility to construct a SELECT statement graphically

 Spire Database Overview